 Skip to main content

 When you first log in to StrataEMR after signing your contract, your account will be in an onboarding state.
-This means you’ll see a focused dashboard designed to guide you through initial setup, rather than the full StrataEMR experience your team will use after go-live.
-This page orients you to what’s available, what’s locked, and how to navigate during onboarding.
+Instead of the full StrataEMR experience your team will use after go-live, you’ll see a staged checklist that walks you and the StrataPT onboarding team through everything that needs to happen before you go live.
+This page orients you to what’s on the dashboard, what each stage means, and where to go if something looks stuck.

 What the Onboarding Dashboard Provides